PEter Hum's Ordinary Heroes

 MIKE RUD - GUITAR

-Mike Rud is a Juno award-winning jazz guitarist, composer and songwriter living in Montreal.
+Mike Rud is a Juno award-winning jazz guitarist, composer and songwriter living in Nelson, B.C., having moved there from Montreal in the late summer of 2019.

 As an instrumentalist, Mike has played alongside some of the greatest musicians of the era including Peter Bernstein, Kenny Wheeler, Herb Ellis, Joey DeFrancesco, and Randy Brecker.